fbatuhanr/LetsChatTogether/README.md

 The design for "Let's Chat Together" was created using Figma.
 You can view the full design [here](https://www.figma.com/design/hQqZzp9YHbtrdf8cFZq9an/Lets-Chat-Together---Design?node-id=0-1&t=XTE8czVsFzN4qNlX-1).

+## LIVE DEMO
+Client deployment on Vercel: [lets-chat-together.vercel.app](https://lets-chat-together.vercel.app) Server deployment on Render: [lets-chat-together.onrender.com](https://lets-chat-together.onrender.com) **Deployment Note:**
+Free instances may experience delays of up to 50 seconds or more due to inactivity, as they may spin down when not in use.

 ## Getting Started

 1. **Clone the repository:**